 I realized that then and there that I was alone in that room.
 That no one could hear what I was saying.
 It was quite an epiphany to realize that, and probably one of the factors why I emphasize CDs like Pure and Infinite Sky that can energetically put you into a state like I was in because words by themselves can be pretty useless.

 Because everyone is in their own reality, stuck in their individual prison and unable to even realize that there is this vastness of consciousness which they are a part of.
 That this little reality that they deem so important, is so unimportant.
 A big cosmic joke.

 All of this being said, the words don't touch it.
 To know it intellectually is meaningless.
 But to experience it, as truth, takes the whole weight off of your life, and then you are weightless.
 That is how I felt - weightless.

 It wasn't me that shifted my awareness into truth, it was something that cannot be defined, call it grace.
 This is the big mystery.
-Because one moment you are concerned with your little life and the next, that one who had concerned was no more, you are one with the vastness and alive in unconditional love and bliss.
-And there is no way really to see how you got there.
+Because one moment I was concerned with my little life and the next, that one who had concerned was no more, I was one with the vastness and alive in unconditional love and bliss.
+And there is no way really to see how I got there.

 My other epiphany sitting at that lunch table was that unfortunately, this new found truth was only temporary.
-And the combined stress from everyone around me at an energetic level was bringing down this awareness, pushing me more and more back into the individual self.
+And the combined stress from everyone around me at an energetic level was pulling at this awareness, pulling me more and more back into the individual self.
 I was watching this happen.
 Yet, there was the acceptance of it and I ate my lunch.
 Within a few hours, I gradually became this small self again.

 I guess on some level, I thought this state would come back later on, maybe in a few hours.
 But the hours turned to days, days to weeks.
 Weeks to months...